Monitor data map population in Microsoft Purview

 - Date range: Default is 30 days.
 You can also choose last seven days or a custom date range.
 The retention is 45 days.

 The metrics are reported till the date time shown at the top right corner.
-And the aggregation will happen hourly.
+And the aggregation happens hourly.

 You can drill down to each source to see the next level details by clicking the source name.
 For example, for Azure Data Factory, it shows how each pipeline activity reports the assets and relationship to Microsoft Purview, with the name in the format of